hassaan4584/Swiftjective-C/_posts/2020-3-10-Creating-A-Retail-Demo.md

 I'm telling you, I've been there.
 And I have a season pass too, apparently.
 I revisit that space probably a little too often.
 You start to look at other apps and their success thinking that your own are always just a day late and a dollar short.

-But hey! **Sometimes you get the win!** And when you do, be sure to stop to enjoy it.
-You never what's around the corner, who's paying attention to your app or when you'll get a random email in December asking you to put your app on thousands of iPhones with other carefully curated apps hand selected by them.
+But hey! **Sometimes you get the win!** And when you do, be sure to stop and enjoy it.
+You never what's around the corner, who's paying attention to your app or when you'll get a random email in December from Apple asking you to put your creation on thousands of iPhones with other carefully curated apps hand picked by them.

 So keep on truckin' on that next great app 💪!